dhewm/dhewm.github.io/index.md

       bound to an action (and its char can be typed in the console without closing it).
     - Added (SDL2-only) "auto" option for `in_kbd`: When not disabling the console key, dhewm3 will try to automatically detect it if `in_kbd` is set to "auto" (now default)
+* Reworked mouse-input and -grabbing code, using absolute mouse mode in fullscreen GUIs (except for the PDA, because it's implemented weirdly).
+  This made releasing the mouse in the main menu possible, as now the ingame cursor is at the same position as the system cursor.
 * `s_alReverbGain` CVar to reduce EFX reverb effect intensity ([#365](https://github.com/dhewm/dhewm3/issues/365))
 * Pause (looped) sounds when entering menu ([#330](https://github.com/dhewm/dhewm3/issues/330))
 * Fixes for looped sounds ([#390](https://github.com/dhewm/dhewm3/issues/390))